 - Tap the top box with your name > scroll down to iCloud > tap Manage Storage > tap Messages > open Top Conversations

-- Delete the entire conversations that you no longer need by tapping Edit and then the trash icon.
+- Delete the entire conversations that you no longer need by tapping Edit and then click delete by tapping the trash icon.

 How do you delete a thread in iMessage?

 Go to Messages and just swipe to the left to see the red delete icon.
 That will remove the text thread and its contents.